Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 As posted at 2:33 pm today:

-A development property in Langford called The Scene is still pretty much a hole in the ground.
-And the City of Langford is not happy aoub it.
+A condo property under development in Langford called The Scene is still pretty much a hole in the ground.
+And the City of Langford is not happy about it.

 Langford Mayor Scott Goodmanson addressed media at noon on site at the property on Scafe Road (backing onto Peatt Road) in central Langford.